 What is the role of my supervisors?

-Your advisory committee should comprise at least three people, including the advisory committee chair and your supervisors and be established at commencement.
-The committee has both a formal role in monitoring the progress of your research project and an informal role in providing you with support and advice.
-If you are experiencing problems or have matters that you feel you cannot raise with your supervisors, you should consult an advisory committee member in the first instance.
+Your advisory committee should comprise at least three people, including the advisory committee chair and your supervisors, and be established at commencement.
+The committee has a formal role in monitoring the progress of your research project and an informal role in providing you with support and advice.
+If you are experiencing issues or have matters that you feel you cannot raise with your supervisors, you should consult an advisory committee member in the first instance.

 How can I build an effective relationship with my supervisors?